As an Amazon Associate I earn from qualifying purchases.

 Sure, you can also simmer the legs for turkey carnitas, or crock pot them then coat them in a sauce, like my Yucatecan turkey.
 Both make great turkey tacos.
-Or, you do as we do here, and brine and sear the breast meat, then chop it.
+Or, you do as we do here, and brine and sear turkey breast, then chop it.

 Turkeys, you may or may not know, were domesticated by the Maya and Aztecs a few thousand years ago.
 As a result, Mexican cuisine is loaded with recipes for pavo, or, if you are south Mexico, guajolote.
 Turkey tacos, oddly, aren’t really a thing there.
 So this is not an authentic Mexican turkey taco.

 I make my own corn tortillas, but you could use whatever tortilla makes you happy, corn or flour, even hard shells.
 I won’t judge.

 I also use a wild turkey here, a Rio Grande I hunted in the nearby Sierra Nevada.
 You could use any sort of turkey of course, and there is no reason you can’t use a store-bought one.
 Only thing is you won’t need to brine the store-bought turkey.

-To brine the wild turkey breast, cut it into three pieces.
+To brine a wild turkey breast, cut it into three pieces.
 You’ll notice a turkey breast is shaped like a teardrop, with a thick end and a thin one.
 Slice off the entire thin end, which will look like a triangle.
 The remaining breast will be thick.
 Slice this in half crosswise to make two pieces roughly the thickness of the end piece.